Notes:

 Administration->Discovery Consolidation->take screenshot

 11) (item d) Save the User Queries.
-See KA 000208712.
+See Discovery: How to export / import saved user queries from Discovery?.

 12) (item e) Take a screenshot of the Manage>Knowledge page, that contains details of the TKUs that are loaded.